snotskie/ttrpg/site/src/index.md

     - 5 unspent Blessings to gain your fourth Ability
     - 10 unspent Blessings to gain your fifth Ability by creating one of your own and gaining it, within reason

-**Blessed by Luck:** Once per scene, when you fail a Check, you may spend $2$ Blessings to reroll the Check as though it was a Chosen Check.
-If the Chosen Check succeeds, then the original failure becomes a success.
+**Blessed by Luck:** Once per scene, when you fail a Check, you may spend $3$ Blessings, using the newer result instead.

 **Blessed by Friendship:** Once per scene, you may spend a Blessing to help another character no matter the distance between you.